Probe 16

 The M-505 Adams Brothers Probe 16 is a car, designed by former Marcos cars designers Dennis and Peter Adams, (Bradford-on-Avon, Wiltshire, England) in 1969 as 'an investigation into extremes of styling'.
 It is powered by a mid-mounted tuned Austin 1800 engine and is 34 inches (86 cm) in height.
-It has 10" wheels on the front and 13" wheels on the back.
+It has 12" wheels on the front and 15" wheels on the back.
 Entry is via a sliding glass roof.

 Only three were ever produced.
 The first - AB/2, license plate MJO 145H – was sold to American songwriter Jimmy Webb.
-The second - AB/3, license plate PWV 222H - to Cream bassist Jack Bruce, who then gave it to co-band member of Bruce & Laing, Corky Laing as a birthday gift.
-The third - AB/4, had the license plate JFB 220H - was owned originally by Robin Gibbons of England.
+The second - AB/3, license plate PWV 222H - was sold to Cream bassist Jack Bruce, who then gave it to his musical partner in Bruce & Laing, Corky Laing, as a birthday gift.
+The third - AB/4, license plate JFB 220H - was owned originally by Robin Gibbons of England.
 All three cars are still in existence today with different owners.